MLS hopes to put 30th team in Charlotte, North Carolina - WHIZ News

-NEW YORK (AP) — Major League Soccer will try to reach an agreement for ïts 30th team to be Charlotte, North Carolina.
+NEW YORK (AP) — Major League Soccer will try to reach an agreement for ïts 30th team to be Charlotte, North Carolina, which could start play as soon as 2021.

 Carolina Panthers owner David Tepper made a presentation to MLS owners Thursday when they met in a hotel near the Brooklyn Bridge.
 Tepper would own the team, which would play at Bank of America Stadium, home of his NFL franchise.
 MLS Commissioner Don Garber all but confirmed the expansion fee will be $300 million.